2024 Wisconsin Senate election: District 30

 Incumbent Republican Eric Wimberger declined to seek re-election in this district, instead opting to run for the neighboring 2nd district, leaving this district open.
 In the general election, Democrat Jamie Wall defeated Republican Jim Rafter.
 As a result of redistricting, the district became one of the most competitive in the Senate.
 During the campaign, both candidates touted their moderate credentials and desire for bipartisanship in the legislature.
-During the campaign, they both campaigned on tax cuts and sending some of Wisconsin's $3 billion dollar surplus towards funding local communities.
+During the campaign, they both campaigned on tax cuts and sending some of Wisconsin's $3 billion surplus towards funding local communities.
 The two candidates also had their major differences, as Wall campaigned on codifying abortion rights in Wisconsin, while Rafter took a more moderate approach.
 Rafter also made closing the Green Bay Correctional Institution a central part of his campaign.
-In the general election, Wall defeated Rafter by a 5 point margin.
+In the general election, Wall defeated Rafter by a five-point margin.